 Still, ironically in this piece of adulthood I am now living, sometimes I still find myself freaking-out about how I will take care of Elijah tomorrow, when it just so happens that everyday so far has seemed to take care of itself.

 My dad is right–we haven’t been forsaken or abandoned.
-This is saying a lot, as most of these kindhearted people keep reminding us that they must love us a whole lot, as they smartly note that in helping us, they are essentially helping us leave and abandon them.
+This is saying a lot, as most of these kind hearted people keep reminding us that they must love us a whole, whole lot, because they are essentially helping us leave and abandon them but are still helping us!
 (So sorry, guys!)

-I am blind, but sometimes being unorganized, unplanned, and anything but together is what makes hope, faith, and love shine the brightest.
+If there is any good in this season where I am adulting both hard and scared, it is that this unknown requires me to experience unconditional love.
+I might be blind, but sometimes being blind–unorganized, unplanned, and anything but together–is what makes hope, faith, and love shine the brightest.